 All chapters are required to publish a description of their selection procedure in an official school publication that is widely available to students and parents.

 This requirement is outlined in see article IX of the NHS Constitution.
 Publication locations include school websites or student handbooks.
 If you are not able to find information about your chapter in these locations, contact your school’s NHS adviser or school principal.

 If I’m not selected for NHS membership, can I appeal the decision?

 Many chapters offer appeals for non-selection.
 Principals have the authority to hear appeals.

 The national office does not hear appeals for student membership decisions, and cannot reverse a chapter’s selection decision.

 If I transfer schools, does my NHS membership transfer with me?

-Yes, if you provide a letter from your former principal or chapter adviser confirming your membership—though you must meet your new chapter’s standards within one semester to retain your membership (see Article VIII of the NHS Constitution).
+Yes.
+Your NHS adviser or principal should provide a letter of verification to your new chapter.
+Membership transfers automatically between NHS chapters.
+Members must meet the new chapter’s standards within one semester to retain membership (see Article VIII of the NHS Constitution).